sirWerunga/Out-of-Bounds-Ltd-Project/README.md

-# Out-of-Bounds-Ltd Phase 1 & 2
+# Out-of-Bounds-Ltd A London Based Company
+Goal: Building a distributed information system with heterogeneous clients

 - Phase 1: Building database (SQL and MSSS)
 - Phase 2: Building a business component
+>GUI logic for cessing the Business Logic